Outlawed Orgasms: Places Where Vibrators Are Illegal [2024 Data]

 Conclusion

-Vibrating sex toys are a common way for people to enhance the pleasure of their sexual experiences, either alone or with a partner.
+Vibrating sex toys (like vibrating panties) are a common way for people to enhance the pleasure of their sexual experiences, either alone or with a partner.
 Unfortunately, in some parts of the world, vibrators are outlawed (typically along with porn and all other sex toys) for ethical or religious reasons.

 Malaysia and Thailand are a couple of examples of nations with laws against obscene material, but these laws aren’t always enforced – especially in Thailand.
 Texas and Alabama also have laws that technically prohibit sex toys.